tomheno/docs/source/docs/index.md

 Filament implements authorization features in its default users table.
 Admin users are able to access all areas of Filament, and manage other users.
 Users may have roles, which are associated with certain permissions in your admin panel.

-To configure columns to granting users admin permissions and roles, you may override the static `$filamentAdminColumn` and `$filamentRolesColumn` properties on your class:
+To configure columns to granting users admin permissions and roles, you may set the static `$filamentAdminColumn` and `$filamentRolesColumn` properties on your class:

 ```php
 public static $filamentUserColumn = 'is_filament_admin'; // The name of a boolean column in your database.